monofuel/mono-error/README.md

 ## Error Details

 The details on the error is a simple object that is easy to log via analytics or a logger like winston.
+The 'stack' property on details should get picked up by winston transports for rollbar or stackdriver

 ```
 try {